alexjlockwood/AndroidDesignPatterns/_posts/2020-10-09-contact-list-compose.md

     startIcon: @Composable (() -> Unit)? = null,
     endIcon: @Composable (() -> Unit)? = null,
 ) {
+    // Render a horizontal row of items with a min height of 64dp.
     Row(modifier = modifier.preferredHeightIn(min = 64.dp)) {
         Spacer(modifier = Modifier.width(16.dp))

-        if (startIcon != null) {
+        // If specified, center the start icon vertically at the start of the list item. if (startIcon != null) {
             Box(modifier = Modifier.align(Alignment.CenterVertically)) {
                 startIcon()